 The bustle of the holiday season usually involves some kind of travel-related stress.
-Flight delays, jet lag, lost luggage, figuring out where to pack all the gifts you bought for everyone—the list of potential anxiety inducers is never-ending.
+Flight delays, jet lag, lost luggage, figuring out how to pack all the gifts you bought for everyone—the list of potential anxiety-inducers is never-ending.
 These not-so-festive stressors can complicate your ability to keep your health in check.

 “When we travel, we change our daily routines,” says Parsley Health coach Patty Gonzalez .
 “Everything is affected: our diet, our sleep, our stress levels, our exercise.
 Getting out of our normal day-to-day life—and being exposed to other things we’re not used to—is going to open up that door to either catching something or being more tired.”

 Living during a pandemic adds yet another layer of complication.
 You have to be more mindful than ever about how travel (and the stress it can cause) might affect your overall wellbeing.
 The last thing you want to worry about during the holidays is getting sick, which means taking the necessary precautions is key.
 Consider using the following tips to help alleviate travel stress this holiday season.

 From office parties to gift exchanges with friends, this time of year is filled with activities.
 When do you even have time to sleep?
 But don’t get caught up in the mindset that you can function off “just a few hours.”
 Eventually, lack of proper sleep will take a toll and could lead to a weakened immune system .

 “It’s very important that we try to get enough sleep,” Gonzalez says.
 “With the holidays, we change our sleep routine.
 We go out more visiting family and friends, and we have this tendency to go to bed later.”